shawn-grant/caribbean-microsoft-internship/README.md

 This round is designed to assess your abilities as a software engineer
 - You may be given a [Leetcode](https://leetcode.com/problemset/) style question and about 30 mins to formulate a solution
   - Practice your data structures and algorithmns (DSA)!
+  - Interns are typically given leetcode easy to medium, while FTEs may be given a leetcode medium or hard question
 - Communicate with the interviewer!
 Don't just start coding.
   - Ask clarifying questions.
 Ensure you fully understand the problem before you write code.
   - Ask for examples of inputs and expected outputs